nhocconan/Ariane-Monitoring/README.md

 - Run URL/pages/create_account.php in your Browser.
 - Login with the Details from create_account.php
 - Delete create_account.php or add the exit() again.
-- Add the cron.php to your Crontab
+- Add the cron.php to your Crontab, like:  1 * * * * /usr/bin/php /var/www/ariane/cron.php